-A restrictive covenant lawsuit filed by an employer is the consequence of an alleged violation of the agreement, which is intended to protect trade secrets and ensure that confidential information, learned in the scope of employment, retains its value.
+A restrictive covenant lawsuit filed by an employer is the consequence of an alleged violation of the agreement, which is intended to protect trade secrets and ensure that information retains its value.
 This can also discourage other individuals from following the same path.

 A restrictive covenant is only upheld if the terms are reasonable.
 If overbroad, the agreement can be considered in restraint of trade.
 In other words, you cannot stop someone from earning a living by implementing a restrictive covenant.
 There must be a reasonable connection to the right of the organization to protect itself with regards to skills or confidential information an employee has learned that may be useful to another employer.

-Many employers do not realize that a restrictive covenant agreement is not a requirement to file a lawsuit and seek an injunction.
+Many employers do not realize that an agreement is not a requirement to file a lawsuit and seek an injunction.
 Even without a restrictive covenant, an employer can protect itself from the misuse of trade secrets.
-The court will typically evaluate whether an employee is misappropriating the skills, knowledge, confidential information, or trade secrets of a previous employer.
+The court will typically evaluate whether an employee is using the skills or trade secrets of a previous employer.

 For example, if an employee goes to a competitor with the previous employer’s six-month marketing strategy, the injunction would likely last six months.
 On the other hand, if the employer took source code that could be leveraged long-term by the new employer, this would be considered illegal and a permanent injunction would be sought.
 Restrictive covenants involve very complex litigation and require an experienced attorney to analyze the facts and circumstances.